learnk8s/learnk8s.io/src/clusterSize/content.md

 ![Many small clusters](assets/cluster-per-app-and-env.svg)

-For this article, a deployment unit is an application instance — which may consist of multiple components, such as frontend, backend, database, etc.
+For this article, a deployment unit is an application instance — such as the _dev_ version of a single app.

-The rationale behind this approach is: _whenever you have to deploy something, create a new Kubernetes cluster for it._

-With this strategy, Kubernetes is used a bit like a specialised **application runtime** for individual application instances.
+With this strategy, Kubernetes is used like a specialised **application runtime** for individual application instances.

 _Let's see what the pros and cons of this approach are._

 ### 👍 Reduced blast radius

-If one of the many cluster breaks, the damage is limited to a single deployment unit.
+If a cluster breaks, the damage is limited to only the workloads that run on this cluster — all the other workloads are unaffected.

-This is the counterpart of the _"Single point of failure"_ disadvantage of a large shared cluster.

 ### 👍 Isolation

-Different clusters do _not_ need to share any of their hardware, network, operating system, or other services — clusters can be completely physically separated from each other.

-This also means that the workloads running in different clusters can be completely physically separated from each other — there are no shared resources.
+The workloads running in the individual clusters don't share any resources, such as CPU, memory, the operating system, network, or other services.

-This provides strong isolation between workloads that have nothing to do with each other — which may be very beneficial from a security point of view.
+This provides strong isolation between unrelated applications, which may be a big plus for the security of these applications.

 ### 👍 Few users

-If every cluster runs only a small set of workload, then fewer people need to have access to this cluster — this should reduce the likelihood that someone breaks something.
+If every cluster runs only a small set of workload, then fewer people need to have access to this cluster.

-**These were the pros — let's check out the cons.**
+_The fewer people have access to a cluster, the lower the risk that something breaks._

+**Let's look at the cons.**

 ### 👎 Inefficient resource usage

-As already mentioned, each Kubernetes cluster requires a set of resources for its management, such as the master nodes, load balancers, logging, and monitoring services.
+As already mentioned, each Kubernetes cluster requires a set of management resources, such as the master nodes, control plane components, monitoring and logging solutions.

-In general, you need a copy of these resources for every cluster.
+If you have many small clusters, you have to sacrifice a higher percentage of the total resources for these management functions.

-For example, if you have 10 clusters, you need 30 master nodes (even if each cluster has only 1 worker node) — compare this with the 3 master nodes that you need for a shared cluster with 10 worker nodes.

 ### 👎 Expensive